By Bintia Drame

 “I spoke in front of Student Government in an effort to get gender-neutral bathrooms for specifically the trans community,” said Wolf.
 “In the school, there’s none where they could feel safe because the bathrooms either say ‘man’ or ‘woman’ and they are neither.”

-Although, Wolf said she put in the request for these bathrooms last year, she said she also talked to some faculty members this year for a progress report.
+Although, Wolf said they put in the request for these bathrooms last year, the student also talked to some faculty members this year for a progress report.

 In contrast, not all students are buying the idea of having bathrooms especially for the transgender students.
-A senator on the Student Government Association, Gabriela Torres, said she had some concerns regarding the request.
+A senator on the Student Government Association, Gabriela Torres, had some concerns regarding the request.

 “In that meeting, they stated that they want to have unisex bathrooms, but I feel like that would make complications,” said Torres.
 “There’s a reason why we have male and female bathrooms.”

 Biology major Anthony D. White II said some students who may have feared coming out should not be anymore.